 Surfing, horseback riding, kayaking, canyoneering, seaweed baths, cliff walks, hiking,

-Ireland is a separate country from Northern Ireland although they are the same Island.
+- Ireland is a separate country from Northern Ireland although they are the same Island.
 The Wild Atlantic Way Doesn’t cross into Northern Ireland.

-If you cross into Northern Ireland there is no border, but currency changes from Euro to Pound and speed limits are in miles. (we forgot about the miles and quite a while thought 30km per hour was awfully slow until we realized that it was 30miles per hour.
+- If you cross into Northern Ireland there is no border, but currency changes from Euro to Pound and speed limits are in miles. (we forgot about the miles and quite a while thought 30km per hour was awfully slow until we realized that it was 30miles per hour.
 Haha)

-Electricity: 230v 50hz it’s the same three pronged formation that is used in the UK
+- Electricity: 230v 50hz it’s the same three pronged formation that is used in the UK

-Most hotels and guest houses offer free wifi
+- Most hotels and guest houses offer free wifi

-Portable wifi can be rented from Tep Wireless
+- Portable wifi can be rented from Tep Wireless

 - 27 Best Things to Do in Northern Ireland